crisisfighters/crisisfighters.org/content/what-else/_index.md

 weight: 30
 ---

-We collect [Initiatives](/initiatives) from all over the world that fight the crisis.

-But there are more things worth documenting:
+We help you in supporting the best [Initiatives](/initiatives).
+Read what else we're up to:

+# Our Motivation
+Read our thoughts on how to stop the crisis.
+They're the [motivation behind CrisisFighters](/what-else/motivation)

 # Ideas
 We collect inspiring ideas that could help the movement.
 Some are tiny, some are unrealistically big.
 [Reach out]((mailto:hi@crisisfighters.org)) to talk about them and to add ideas!